 The Thames Landscape Strategy is about people, and the ways they connect with their physical, aesthetic, historic, natural, recreational and spiritual landscape.
 At the core of the Thames Landscape Strategy is the acknowledgement that landscape assessment is based on more than aesthetic or heritage interest alone.
 In evaluating what is special about a place, people’s perceptions and patterns of attachment must be recognised.

-The Thames Landscape Strategy provides a unique opportunity to conserve and enhance this unique landscape for the benefit of all for the next 100-years.
+The Thames Landscape Strategy accounts for this specialness – setting outs ways to conserve and enhance this unique landscape for the benefit of all, for the next 100-years.

 ‘Landscape is not only seen with the eye, it is felt in the heart.’